Save the date! Building Insights is April 28-30, 2025

 Making it Real

 In their experience, coworkers are more effective and productive in a hybrid approach.
 Kurt recognizes that since the company embraced a hybrid work arrangement, “the team is now splitting commuting time in half, and this extra time has been shifted toward getting more work done, or even toward spending additional personal and family time.
-Of course, there’s the reality of missing out on casual interaction in the hallway and that quick pop-in conversation that Teams and Zoom can’t replicate, but the way people are using this extra time has been a win-win for employees’ health and wellbeing and overall output.
+Of course, there’s the reality of missing out on casual interaction in the hallway and that quick pop-in conversation that Teams and Zoom can’t replicate, but the way people are using this extra time has been a win-win for employees’ health and well-being and overall output.
 It gives them a lot more agency in how they can use this extra time.”

 For Brian, in the absence of mandates, people will self-organize the way they want to work based on how best they perform.